wouterdom/Sofisk-Tax-Simulator/CALCULATION_DOCUMENTATION.md

 ### Data Flow
 1. User inputs data in declaration sections
+2. System detects book year type (normal vs. short)
-2. Section totals are calculated automatically
+3. Section totals are calculated automatically
-3. ResterendResultaat is calculated: ResultaatVanHetBelastbareTijdperkTotal - BestanddelenVhResultaatAftrekbeperking
+4. ResterendResultaat is calculated: ResultaatVanHetBelastbareTijdperkTotal - BestanddelenVhResultaatAftrekbeperking
-4. GrondslagVoorBerekeningKorf is calculated: ResterendResultaat - AftrekkenVanDeResterendeWinstTotal
+5. GrondslagVoorBerekeningKorf is calculated: ResterendResultaat - AftrekkenVanDeResterendeWinstTotal
-5. Korfbeperking is applied to AftrekkenResterendeWinstKorfbeperkingTotal using GrondslagVoorBerekeningKorf
+6. Korfbeperking is applied to AftrekkenResterendeWinstKorfbeperkingTotal using GrondslagVoorBerekeningKorf
-6. BelastbareWinstGewoonTarief is calculated: GrondslagVoorBerekeningKorf - LimitedAftrekkenResterendeWinstKorfbeperkingTotal + BestanddelenVhResultaatAftrekbeperking
+7. BelastbareWinstGewoonTarief is calculated: GrondslagVoorBerekeningKorf - LimitedAftrekkenResterendeWinstKorfbeperkingTotal + BestanddelenVhResultaatAftrekbeperking
-7. Tax rates are applied based on eligibility (20% reduced rate for first €100,000 if applicable)
+8. Tax rates are applied based on eligibility (20% reduced rate for first €100,000 if applicable)
-8. Saldo 1 is calculated: Main tax calculation (reduced rate + standard rate)
+9. Saldo 1 is calculated: Main tax calculation (reduced rate + standard rate)
-9. Voorheffingen are deducted (with Code 1830 limited to Saldo 1)
+10. Voorheffingen are deducted (with Code 1830 limited to Saldo 1)
-10. Saldo 2 is calculated: Saldo 1 - Limited Code 1830 - Code 1840
+11. Saldo 2 is calculated: Saldo 1 - Limited Code 1830 - Code 1840
-11. Vermeerdering is calculated (9% of Saldo 2) with de-minimis rule applied
+12. Vermeerdering is calculated (adjusted rate for short book years) with de-minimis rule applied
-12. Prepayment deductions are subtracted from vermeerdering
+13. Prepayment deductions are subtracted from vermeerdering (only available quarters for short book years)
-13. Code 1508 tax is calculated separately (10% of liquidatiereserve)
+14. Code 1508 tax is calculated separately (10% of liquidatiereserve)
-14. Final tax due is calculated: Saldo 2 - Total Prepayments + Vermeerdering + Code 1508 Tax
+15. Final tax due is calculated: Saldo 2 - Total Prepayments + Vermeerdering + Code 1508 Tax
-15. Results are displayed in real-time
+16. Results are displayed in real-time with dynamic UI based on book year type

 ### Key Features
 - **Reactive calculations**: All calculations update automatically when data changes